-He suffered from painful illnesses, such as kidney stones, and yet he continued to write and preach hundreds of sermons until just before his death.
+First monk, then husband and father and ground-breaking Reformer, Luther suffered from painful illnesses such as kidney stones all throughout his life.
+Despite his many responsibilities and struggles, he continued to write and preach hundreds of sermons until just before his death in 1546.

-It was in 1508 that the 24-year-old German monk moved from Erfurt to Wittenberg, graduating from student to professor and serving as a priest.
-On October 31, 1517, a simple act changed history: the nailing of Luther’s 95 Theses on the door of the Castle Church.
+In 1508, a 24-year-old Martin Luther moved from Erfurt to Lutherstadt Wittenberg, having graduated from student to professor and wishing to begin his work as a priest.
+On October 31, 1517, Martin Luther changed the course of history with one simple act: Nailing his 95 Theses to the door of Lutherstadt Wittenberg's Castle Church.